Nandini80/CloudHome/README.md

 2. Navigate to the project directory for serverside: cd server
 3. Install dependencies for both the directory as required :npm install

-## Usage

-This command will start the CloudHome and make it available at http://localhost:5173.

 ## Contributing

 We welcome contributions from the community!
 If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.